softkave/fimidara-server-node/notes/now.md

 - [ ] Revamp UI
 - [ ] Image pipeline should help compress images to web formats, same for other frontend media
 - [ ] Hide create workspace button on frontend if user is on waitlist
+- [ ] Learn more about csrf and ssrf
 - [ ] Track collaboration requests userr has not seen?
 - [ ] Document all errors to surface in docs
 - [ ] Handle password change required on the frontend